ShopRunner/tablecloth/README.md

 * Multiple Indexes - BigTable has a single index (the rowKey) and for most applications this just won't work.
 TableCloth supports multiple indexes out of the box.
 * BigQuery Schema generation - Generate a BigQuery schema to be used when querying BigTable via BigQuery.

+**NOTE:** The documentation below purposefully omits the fact that BigTable stores versions of data for each column.
+Escape hatches will be provided for returning multiple and specific versions as allowed by the BigTable API.

 ## Example
 Below is an example that demonstrates the high-level API for interacting with TableCloth.